rebelsky/sams-assorted-musings-reflections/michelle-obituary.md

 Before starting medical school, Michelle worked on the human genome project in the laboratory of Janet Rowley.
 During residency, she conducted research on rural outreach programs.

-Beyond her professional life, which was integral to who she was, Michelle enjoyed spending time with her family, whether sitting on a beach, playing a card or board game, discussing books, or preparing and eating a meal.
+Beyond her professional life, which was integral to who she was, Michelle enjoyed spending time with her family, whether sitting on a beach, playing a card or board game, discussing books, preparing and eating a meal, or listening to music (particularly music performed by her children).

+Michelle had a strong faith and embraced life in the church.
+Beyond feeling the love of God, she valued careful discussion about scripture and the catechism.
+She served as a teacher in St. Mary's religious education program and accompanied students to the National Catholic Youth Conference.

 Michelle is survived by her husband, Samuel; sons, William, Jonathan, and Daniel, all of Grinnell; and her brother and sister-in law, Charles and Sandra Steele, of Hobart Indiana.